TugboatQA/docs/content/starter-configs/tutorials/laravel.md

 - The `LOG_CHANNEL` will be the standard output, as this way we will see it more easily on the Tugboat UI or via the Tugboat CLI without needing to open a shell on it.
 - The `DB_*` variables will depend on the database engine you pick on your `config.yml`, this assumes mysql.
+- The `MAIL_*` variables will point to tugboat SMTP server, so the mails are never delivered but instead captured and visible on your preview dashboard.
-- For files and queue system, you will use the local filesystem and database, but more complex options are also supported.
+- For files and queue system, you will use the local filesystem and database respectively, but more complex options are also supported.
 - You could also set your `APP_KEY` here with `${TUGBOAT_REPO_ID}`.

 See [Enviroment variables](/reference/environment-variables) for more options on environment variables available.